---

 Transient databases can be helpful for the following datasets:

-- Datasets that are the intermediate output of a job (write once, read once)
+* Datasets that are the intermediate output of a job (write once, read once)

-To better understand your organization's storage bill, start with the STORAGE_INFO view in the MD_INFORMATION_SCHEMA.
+To better understand your organization's storage bill, start with the [`STORAGE_INFO` view](/sql-reference/motherduck-sql-reference/md_information_schema/storage_info) in the [MD_INFORMATION_SCHEMA](/sql-reference/motherduck-sql-reference/md_information_schema/introduction).
 This function returns an overview of the storage footprint by lifecycle stage for the databases in your organization.

-If Active bytes are higher than expected, consider whether you need all of the data stored in that database.
+Consider whether you need all of the data stored in that database.
 Some common ways to decrease active bytes are to delete the data or optimize sorting and data types.

-Otherwise you can consider reducing the SNAPSHOT_RETENTION_DAYS on your database to reduce the number of historical snapshots you retain.
+Otherwise you can consider reducing the `SNAPSHOT_RETENTION_DAYS` on your database to reduce the number of historical snapshots you retain.
 Note that this will reduce the window of time that you can restore data from.
-See data recovery for more details on how to plan and setup a proper data recovery protocol for your organization.
+See [data recovery](/concepts/data-recovery) for more details on how to plan and setup a proper data recovery protocol for your organization.

-If Kept for cloned bytes are higher than expected, consider whether there are other databases that were zero-copy cloned from this database that are still referencing deleted data.
+Consider whether there are other databases that were zero-copy cloned from this database that are still referencing deleted data.
 This footprint will decrease as you delete the cloned data from these other databases.

 Failsafe bytes result from deleting data.
 This footprint should drop if this was a one-time deletion of data.
 If failsafe bytes remain consistently high - it is likely that you are overwriting or updating data too frequently.
-Common workloads that tend to delete a lot of data (via overwrites or updates) are: create or replace tables, truncate and insert, updates, and deletes.
+Common workloads that tend to delete a lot of data (through overwrites or updates) are: create or replace tables, truncate and insert, updates, and deletes.
 Avoiding these workload patterns can reduce your failsafe footprint.
-You can also consider using a TRANSIENT database, which won't have failsafe bytes, if they are applicable for your use case.
+You can also consider using a [`TRANSIENT` database](#transient-databases), which won't have failsafe bytes, if they are applicable for your use case.

 If you have the Admin role, you can view your organization's storage breakdown on the [databases page](https://app.motherduck.com/settings/databases).